wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 1. You can continue with the Docker tutorial starting from [Step 2](https://docs.docker.com/get-started/part2/) to get some insights in how to handle Docker and learn about containers, images, Docker Hub and so on.
 However, necessary commands will also be provided on the exercise sheets.

 [Docker Compose](https://docs.docker.com/compose/overview/) is an additional tool, which allows to manage multiple containers at once.
-Windows 10, Linux and Mac users have to [install Docker Compose](https://docs.docker.com/compose/install/) seperatly; Docker Toolbox already bundles a version.
+Windows 10, Linux and Mac users have to [install Docker Compose](https://docs.docker.com/compose/install/) separately; Docker Toolbox already bundles a version.

 ## <a id="jdk" name="jdk"></a>Installing the latest Java 8 JDK

 1. Make sure that the latest version of the **Java 8 Development Kit** (JDK 8 Update 161 or later) is installed on your computer.
 If the JDK is properly installed on your computer, you can jump to step 4 of this section, otherwise continue with the next step.
 <br><small>Java 9 has introduced a new module structure which leads to errors or additional adaptations in combination with other software used in the lecture.
-We therefore do not recommend using Java 9 for the ACSE exercises.</small>
+We therefore do not recommend using Java 9+ for the ACSE exercises.</small>
 1. Go to [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the instructions on Oracle's website to **download** the latest version of the **Java 8 Development Kit** (**Java SE 8 Update 161** or later) for the operating system of your computer.
 1. **Install** the **JDK** to a directory on your computer, e.g. ``C:\Java\jdk1.8.0_161`` on Windows.
 1. **Create** an **[environment variable](#envvar)** called **``JAVA_HOME``** that points to the JDK installation directory, for example ``C:\Java\jdk1.8.0_161``.